Dealership managers worldwide are scratching their heads thinking: “I know I need to improve customer experience. Now how the hell do I do it?”

 We’re lucky to be living during a time where technology is sophisticated enough to remove some of the unnecessary pressure on our teams.
 Digital technology can automate many of the time-consuming tasks we normally pay employees for so they can spend more time making human connections with customers, which are valuable to your business.
 An article by Harvard Business Review says that emotionally connected customers are more valuable than happy customers, more loyal, and more likely to buy from you again.

 But not all digital tech is made equal.
 To empower employees rather than hinder them, CX leaders must deploy digital tools that cater to their employees’ needs.
 Here at Matador, for instance, we developed a customer experience platform for automotive marketers struggling to reach and nurture today’s customers.

 Empower your employees so they can power CX

 Employees are the ones who will drive your dealership’s CX initiatives forward.
-They are perfectly positioned to interact with your customers, understand your customers, and provide feedback so you can continuously improve the customer’s experience.
+Learn more about Spectrums AI They are perfectly positioned to interact with your customers, understand your customers, and provide feedback so you can continuously improve the customer’s experience.

 But you can’t simply ask employees to put the customer first and expect miracles to happen.
 It’s down to managers to show their employees what good CX means, practical ways to improve CX, and give them access to the tools that make delivering great CX a whole lot easier.